Brian Shaw (strongman): 2024

 Shaw started his Armwrestling career on December 14, when he faced Eddie Hall at King Of The Table 13 in a right handed best of 7 supermatch.
 He was trained by Devon Larratt.
 He won the match 4-2.

 2025

-He faced Brandon Allen on August 15th, Allen who had previously defeated Larry Wheels, Shaw was nonetheless able to defeat him by winning the match at the Shaw Classic 3-1.
+Shaw faced Brandon Allen on August 15, Allen who had previously defeated Larry Wheels, Shaw was nonetheless able to defeat him by winning the match at the Shaw Classic 3-1.
 Becoming his second supermatch win in his newly started Armwrestling career.

+2026

+Shaw faced Leonidas Arkona on April 18 at East vs West 23 in Germany, but was defeated 2-3.
+Arkona overcame an 108 lb weight gap and pinned Shaw three times while Shaw's scoring came as a result of fouls, not being able to pin Arkona even once.